Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 You may reflexively defend anyone in your zone without taking an action.

-Alternatively, you may sacrifice one of your next actions in order to move Zones and protect another within an adjacent Zone.
+Additionally, you may defend those in an adjacent Zone, reflexively moving towards them without an action.
+However, on your next turn, you lose an action.

 ### Call the Blade